Home Mac Mac Processor history: How Apple transformed computing

 M1 Max (October 2021)

-The M1 Max and M1 Pro chip was launched together.
-It had a 10-core CPU with 8 performance and 2 efficiency cores, a 24-or-32-core GPU, and a 16-core Neural Engine.
-Besides, the graphics performance of the 32GB GPU is up to 4x faster than the M1 chip.
+The M1 Max and M1 Pro chips were launched together.
+They had a 10-core CPU with 8 performance and 2 efficiency cores, a 24- or 32-core GPU, and a 16-core Neural Engine.
+The graphics performance of the 32GB GPU is up to 4x faster than that of the M1 chip.

 Its two ProRes accelerators can deliver up to 2x faster video encoding than M1 Pro.
 Moreover, the processor offers up to 400 GB of memory bandwidth, two times more than the M1 Pro and 6x improved than the M1.
 Besides, the 64GB RAM adds some extra credit points.